-During 2018, we recorded noninterest income of \$1.7 million, compared with \$1.3 million in 2017 and \$1.4 million in 2016.
+During 2019, we recorded noninterest income of \$1.5 million, compared with \$1.7 million in 2018 and \$1.3 million in 2017.
 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash and stock.
 The total patronage from CoBank is comprised of two sources: patronage based on our borrowing balance (direct note patronage) and patronage based on loans we originate and then sell a portion to them as a participant (sold volume patronage).
-Patronage earned from CoBank was \$1.1 million in 2018, which includes a one-time cash patronage distribution of \$123 thousand relating to tax reform changes, \$901 thousand in 2017 and \$853 thousand in 2016.
+Patronage earned from CoBank was \$836 thousand in 2019, \$1.1 million in 2018, which includes a one-time cash patronage distribution of \$123 thousand relating to tax reform changes, and \$901 thousand in 2017.

 During August 2017, CoBank management announced changes to their capital plans and patronage programs for eligible customer-owners designed to address a number of market place challenges.
 The changes were intended to strengthen CoBank's long-term capacity to serve customers' borrowing needs, enhance CoBank's ability to capitalize future customer growth, and ensure equitability among different customer segments.
 The plan included a reduction to our patronage income in 2018 of 5 basis points on participation loans with CoBank.
-Additionally, the plan includes a reduction in patronage related to our direct note with CoBank for all other loans of 5 basis points in 2019 and a further reduction of 4 basis points in 2020.
+Additionally, the changes include a reduction in patronage related to our direct note with CoBank for all other loans of 5 basis points in 2019 and a further reduction of 4 basis points in 2020.
+During 2019, we received 95 basis points on participation loans and 40 basis points on our direct note with CoBank for all other loans.
 In 2018, we received 95 basis points on participation loans and 45 basis points on our direct note with CoBank for all other loans.